achabbi/polyMD/README.md

 ## License and Acknowledgements

 Copyright (c) 2023 Archit Chabbi, María Ley Flores.
-This was research was performed at the de Pablo group at the University of Chicago.
+This research was performed at the de Pablo group at the University of Chicago.
 Resources were provided by the University of Chicago Research Computing Center.